 ServiceNow becomes the first $50B ARR SaaS company

-ServiceNow reported this week that it has crossed $50 billion in annual recurring revenue — the first SaaS company in history to reach that milestone.
-The growth is being driven almost entirely by its AI layer, Now Assist, which automates IT service management, HR workflows and customer operations.
-The company raised its full-year guidance for the third consecutive quarter.
-CEO Bill McDermott attributed the acceleration to what he called "AI monetisation at enterprise scale" — customers are paying meaningfully more per seat for AI-enabled versions of products they already use.
+ServiceNow crossed $50 billion in annual recurring revenue — the first SaaS company in history to reach that milestone.
+Growth is driven almost entirely by Now Assist, its AI layer that automates IT service management, HR workflows and customer operations.
+The company raised full-year guidance for the third consecutive quarter.
+CEO Bill McDermott attributed the acceleration to AI monetisation at enterprise scale.

 Source: ServiceNow Q1 2026 earnings